PRIVACY AND COOKIE NOTICE

-Our volunteer payment service enables volunteers to collect payment for purchases they make for vulnerable people.
+Our digital payment service enables volunteers to collect payment for purchases they make for vulnerable people or to be reimbursed for expenses incurred during approved activities.
 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes, for example you change your email address.

-We review this Privacy Notice regularly, and it is your responsibility to check regularly and determinate whether this Privacy Notice has changed.
-If you do not agree to any change to this Privacy Notice then you must immediately stop using our services.
+We review this Privacy Notice regularly, and it is your responsibility to check regularly to see whether this Privacy Notice has changed.
+If you do not agree to any change to this Privacy Notice, then you must immediately stop using our services.
 In the event we make any significant changes to this Privacy Notice we will use our best endeavours to inform you of such changes in advance by email.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 If there are any terms of this Privacy Notice that you do not agree with, please do not use our services.